 Osteoporosis is an orthopedic condition in which the bone becomes porous.
-As a result, eventually it leads towards making them weak and brittle.
+As a result, it eventually leads towards making them weak and brittle.
 Even minor to mild trauma or accidents can easily result in a fracture.

 There are mainly two reasons for women being more susceptible to having osteoporosis.

-The reason for this is that women continue to lose bone density after menopause.
+Women continue to lose bone density after menopause.
 According to gynecologists, women who experience menopause at a younger age are at a higher risk of complications.
 Women who have their cycles at a younger age or who use contraception (with estrogen) often have healthier bone mass.

 Furthermore, having irregular periods or starting them at a much later age are some of the reasons for having lower bone mass than others.
 Aside from these, having the ovaries removed can result in decreased bone mass.